Paraphrasing evades detectors of AI-generated text, but retrieval is an effective defense: Defense against paraphrase attacks using retrieval

-First, we conduct a controlled comparison between the detection algorithms evaluated in \sectionref{sec:attack-expts} and our retrieval method.
-We construct two retrieval corpora for this experiment: (a) a corpus of the 3K sequences generated by a specific LM for one of the tasks; and (b) a corpus of 9K sequences formed by concatenating the generations from all three LMs considered in this paper.
-We expect (b) to be a more difficult test for our method than (a), since the retriever needs to distinguish between multiple generations from different models given the same prompt.
-Next, we perform retrieval over this corpus using the original AI-generated text, its paraphrase (generated by \model\ using control codes L60 and L60,O60), and human-written text as queries.
-While in this experiment, we only consider queries that are at least 50 token long, we discuss the effect of input length in \sectionref{sec:detect-length-effect}.
+We expect (2) to be a more difficult test for our method than (1), since the retriever needs to distinguish between multiple generations from different models given the same prompt.
+On the other hand, (3) denotes a more real-world setting with several diverse LLM-generated outputs from ShareGPT.
+Next, we perform retrieval over this corpus using different types of queries: the original AI-generated text, its \model\ paraphrase, and human-written text (each query with at least 50 tokens).

 \tableref{tab:watermark-defense} shows that \textbf{across all LMs, retrieval is a much more effective detector than baseline detectors}.
-On unperturbed machine-generated text, retrieval has a 100\% detection accuracy due to exact match with the retrieval corpus.
-On paraphrased text, retrieval with BM25 is quite effective, detecting 97.8\% of the highest-diversity paraphrases (L60,O60) on GPT2-XL, 97.3\% on OPT-13B and 96.2\% on GPT-3.5 in long-form question answering.
-This is significantly better than the next best alternative with competing detectors (55.8\%, 51.4\%, 38.1\%, respectively).
-Even on our harder augmented database of 9K generations, detection rates continue to be high (95.2\%, 94.4\%, 96.0\%).
-Finally, we observe that BM25 is a more effective retriever than \spavg, scoring 95.2\% vs 75.4\% on the augmented setting in GPT2-XL with long-form question answering.
-These trends are consistent across different false positive rate thresholds, as shown in our ROC curves (\figureref{fig:auc-plots}).
+On unperturbed AI-generated text, retrieval has a 100\% detection accuracy due to exact match with the retrieval corpus.
+On paraphrased text, retrieval with BM25 is quite effective, detecting 97.8\% of the highest-diversity paraphrases (L60, O60) on GPT2-XL, 97.3\% on OPT-13B and 96.2\% on GPT-3.5 in long-form question answering.
+This is significantly better than the next best alternative with competing detectors (55.8\%, 51.4\%, 38.1\%).
+Even on our harder augmented databases, detection rates continue to be high: 95.2\%, 94.4\%, 96.0\% for the 9K augmented database; 97.5\%, 97.3\%, 95.5\% for the ShareGPT augmented database.
+Finally, we observe that BM25 is a more effective retriever than \spavg, scoring 95.2\% vs 75.4\% on the augmented setting in GPT2-XL.
+These trends are consistent across different FPR thresholds, as shown in \figureref{fig:auc-plots}.